node-red/node-red.github.io/docs/user-guide/writing-functions.md

 node.error("Oh no, something bad happened");
 {% endhighlight %}

-Where the console output appears will depend on how your opearting sustem and how you start Node-RED.
+Where the console output appears will depend on how your operating system and how you start Node-RED.
 If you start using a command line - that is the console where logging will appear.
 If you run as a system service then it may appear in the system log.
 If you run under an app like PM2 it will have it's own way for showing logs.
 On a Pi the install script adds a `node-red-log` command that will display the log.